 EMPLOYEE SPOTLIGHT - Interview with Colleen Crawford, Communications Associate, System Human Resource Services

 The System Office Wellness Committee strives to cite relevant information from reputable sources.
 Employees should always consult with their physician before making any kind of health decision or change.

-INSPIRE TO MOVE - Mindfulness and Meditation
+INSPIRE TO MOVE - Gardening is Exercise: Part 2, Your Yard and Beyond

 By Lydia Schillinger

 Have you ever experienced the sweet, juicy flavors and smells of fresh, garden-grown fruits and vegetables?
 There is nothing better, especially when grown in your backyard or community.
 Whether you are a novice or a seasoned horticulturist, there are a few basic rules of thumb for growing a successful harvest.
 The health benefits of gardening are impressive.
 Inspire to Move - Gardening is Exercise (April issue) gives you great examples of how moving in the garden uses those large muscle groups.
 Whether you are doing the dirty work or leaving that to someone else, you will still reap the many health benefits of gardening.